: :

 giving up their vision

-the screw's slow turning
+and dying. the screw's slow turning

 burns cold, like slow rolling thunder